xssnick/ton-payment-network/API.md

 Requires body parameters: `ttl_seconds` - virtual channel life duration, `capacity` - max transferable amount. `nodes_chain` - list of nodes with parameters to build chain.

+Optional body parameters: `ec_id` - extra currency id, `jetton_master` - jetton master address, (only one of them or none should be set) if not specified payment channel will use ton.

 Node parameters: `deadline_gap_seconds` - seconds to increase channel lifetime for safety reasons, can be got from node parameters, same as `fee` which will be paid to proxy node for the service after channel close. `key` - node key.

 Last node is considered as final destination.